Iain Todd: Military career

 Todd left Hillhead High School in 1942.
 He joined the Home Guard for the rest of the Second World War while studying at university.
 He then joined the Royal Army Medical Corps in 1948 and went to Myanmar as part of the Burma mission.

 Medical career

 He went to Glasgow University to study medicine in 1942.
 After returning from Myanmar he completed his residency at the Western Infirmary.
 He joined a General Practice in Govan with the former swimmer Dr Mirrlees Chassels.

 Other interests

 His grandfather had a farm in Campeltown, Kintyre and he developed a love of Argyll.

-In particular he loved sailing.
-So much so that he joined the Loch Lomond Sailing Club; that bit closer to Glasgow than Campeltown.
+He joined the Loch Lomond Sailing Club, which is closer to Glasgow than to Campeltown.
 He became a long-time member and knew the loch intimately.

 Tributes

 John Beattie recalled a time when Todd helped him through an injury:

 It was my career-ending ligament injury.
 Iain’s daughter lived round the corner from our top-floor flat in Broomhill and Iain was very generous in wanting to help.
 I had a pin through my knee and kept yelping as he pushed me up the stairs grunting: ‘Just a few more steps…’ he was a truly lovely man and a huge part of my early life.
 Old fashioned and honest.

 Alan Hosie, former international referee and one time SRU President:

 Iain was immensely popular within rugby, and never more so than when he was international tickets allocation secretary and convener; then, he was everybody’s friend!